-Entre lineas (Between Lines) (2019) for solo oboe.
+Entre líneas (Between Lines) (2019) for solo oboe.
 Commissioned by the Chilean oboist José Luis Urquieta.
-World premiere programmed at the Roerich Museum, Saint Petersburg, Russia, 7/18/19
+World premiere, Roerich Museum, Saint Petersburg, Russia, 7/18/19

-Solliloquio I (2012) for solo piano.
-Commissioned by Martha Marchena.
+Soliloquio I (2012) for solo piano.
+Commissioned and dedicated by Martha Marchena.

 Soliloquio II (2018) for solo piano.
 Commissioned and dedicated to Bertha Lucía Tello Olave.